syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Combining size and color bubble attributes

-When the heatmap tile type **Bubble** and the bubble type **SizeAndColor**, you can bind the data source to the data point.
+When the heatmap tile type is **Bubble** and the bubble type is **SizeAndColor**, you can bind the data source to the data point.
 Thereby, each data point represents the data values with bubble size and color attributes, where the bubble size and color denotes the magnitude of the data source.

 To render a bubble heatmap with size and color series, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.